Find Affordable College Courses

 About 50% of the students majoring in natural resources and conservation at the school are women while 50% are male.

-The in-demand master’s degree programs at Southern Connecticut State University helped the school earn the #4 place on this year’s ranking of the most popular natural resources and conservation schools in Connecticut.
-Located in the city of New Haven, SCSU is a public school with a medium-sized student population.
+A rank of #4 on this year’s list means Southern Connecticut State University is a great place for natural resources and conservation students working on their master’s degree.
+Located in the medium-sized city of New Haven, SCSU is a public school with a medium-sized student population.

 Read full report on Natural Resources & Conservation at Southern Connecticut State University